 Shape: The unique double triangle of Kirat flag symbolize Kirateas during Vedic age which is over 5000+ years ago.
 Also, represent the Himalayas

-Symbol: The Circle represents the universe, both exter and internal.
+Symbol: The Circle represents the universe, both external and internal.
 The inner circle represents the Mother earth.
-Ther outer circle represent the sky or the Father sky.
-The bow and arrow symbolizes Kiratas as warriors.
+The outer circle represent the sky or the Father sky.
+The bow and arrow symbolizes "Kiratas" as warriors.